 The music and art of Stefan Fraunberger draws on the language of things to focus the in-between.
-His work spans composition, installation, writing, solo and ensemble performance and works for theatre and movie.
+His work spans composition, installation, writing, solo and ensemble performance, as well as works for theatre and screen.

-Stefan Fraunberger engages with the possibilities of material and liminal entities - relating different instruments, beings, techniques and sciences.
-A counterpoint from somewhere reflects his approach towards transformation / difference.
-Investigating the uncanny within earthly agencies describes Fraunbergers future-oriented perspective beyond nature and culture.
-Stefan creates, translates and researches territories involving augmented church-organs, electro-acoustic realms, hammered dulcimers, voices, horns and pre-modern scripture: the drama of states becomes a response to contemporary emergencies.
+Stefan Fraunberger engages with the possibilities of material and liminal qualities.
+His exploration of biospheric counterpoints and uncanny agencies relates various instruments, actors, techniques and sciences to generate future-oriented perspectives beyond nature and culture.
+Stefan creates, translates and investigates fields involving augmented church organs, electro-acoustic realms, hammered dulcimers, voices, horns, pre-modern writing and structural recycles of aged frescos depicting hereafter: The drama of states becomes a response to present alienations.

 Fraunbergers long-term project "Quellgeister" examines the unique character of derelict pipe-organs in abandoned Transylvanian fortress churches.
 This ongoing project of different sequences is investigating the various transformations that ritual machines undergo once left devoid of human presence.
 The organs are slowly changing their interior material composition, developing a climate beyond systemic demands.
 To date, he has published internationally critical acclaimed Quellgeister #1 - #3.